cloyne/servers/README.md

 $ salt-ssh '<servername>' state.highstate
 ```
 Note: This might take ~10 minutes with no output until the end.
-If it fails quickly with `ImportError: No module named oncurrent.futures`: ssh
+If it fails quickly with `ImportError: No module named concurrent.futures`: ssh
 into `<servername>` and run `sudo pip install futures`.

 # Secrets